stateset/stateset-ai/README.md

-# Stateset Deep Leanring with Fast.ai and PyTorch
+# Stateset Deep Learning with Fast.ai and PyTorch

 Deep Learning Models with Stateset Network Data